mozilla-services/powerhose/README.rst

 -----------------

 - The Master chooses a worker that's in the list of available workers
-- The Master ask the worker if it can accept the job
-- If the worker fails to answer the Master removes it from the list
 - Once the master has a worker, it removes it from the list of available workers and send work to it
 - The worker peforms the job synchronously then return the result